 So how does a town become a ghost town?
-In the case of Ophir, Utah (named for the rich mines of King Solomon) once the silver ran out so did the people.
-But it’s alive-ish and well now as one of Utah’s best-preserved ghost towns.
-A reconstructed post office, school, train car, and more are best perused in the summer months.
+In the case of Ophir, Utah (named for the rich mines of King Solomon), once the silver ran out so did the people.
+But it’s alive-ish and well known as one of Utah’s best-preserved ghost towns.
+A reconstructed post office, school, train car and more are best perused in the summer months.
 There are still some residents in the area, so be respectful of the living.

-Before there was snail mail, and email, there was slow mail –– courtesy of the Pony Express.
+Before there was snail mail, and email, there was slow mail courtesy of the Pony Express.
 There’s 130 miles of the original trail in Tooele.
-We don’t recommend traveling the entire stretch (unless you have an urgent letter you’d like to deliver to Ibapah) but we do recommend attending the reenactment that take place every June.
+We don’t recommend traveling the entire stretch (unless you have an urgent letter you’d like to deliver to Ibapah), but we do recommend attending the reenactment that takes place every June.